DanielKeep/tlborm/text/mbe.md

 The first two are "attributes", and are shared between both language-specific constructs (such as `#[repr(C)]` which is used to request a C-compatible ABI for user-defined types) and syntax extensions (such as `#[derive(Clone)]`).
 There is currently no way to define a macro that uses these forms.

 The third is the one of interest to us: it is the form available for use with macros.
-It is *also* used by various syntax extensions and compiler plugins.
+Note that this form is not *limited* to macros: it is a generic syntax extension form.
 For example, whilst `format!` is a macro, `format_args!` (which is used to *implement* `format!`) is *not*.

 The fourth is essentially a variation which is *not* available to macros.
 In fact, the only case where this form is used *at all* is with `macro_rules!` which, again we will come back to.

-Disregarding all but the third form (`$name ! $arg`), the question becomes: how does the Rust parser know what `$arg` looks like for every possible macro?
+Disregarding all but the third form (`$name ! $arg`), the question becomes: how does the Rust parser know what `$arg` looks like for every possible syntax extension?
 The answer is that it doesn't *have to*.
-Instead, the argument of a macro invocation is a *single* token tree.
+Instead, the argument of a syntax extension invocation is a *single* token tree.
 More specifically, it is a single, *non-leaf* token tree; `(...)`, `[...]`, or `{...}`.
 With that knowledge, it should become apparent how the parser can understand all of the following invocation forms:

 ```ignore
 bitflags! {